ikossaczky/ikossaczky.github.io/_posts/2021-01-01-command-line-cheatsheet.md

 `sudo dnf search package`: search for package (does not matter if installed). sudo not needed

+`rpm -qf file`: print which package installed a file

 ## Jekyll
 `bundle exec jekyll serve`: run webpage locally